 Filmmaking must begin with a solid screenplay.
 This intensive workshop is for writers who have a screenplay in progress and are seeking guidance, direction and focus from an accomplished screenwriter.

-The intensive delves deeply into concept, story structure, character development, plot and subplots, central theme, dialogue, and the process of revising a screenplay.
+The intensive delves deeply into concept, story structure, character development, plot and subplots, theme, dialogue, and the process of revising a screenplay.
 Students discuss suggestions for rewrites, alternative approaches, and explore solutions to the problems posed by each script.
 Participants learn to look critically at their writing with special attention to the importance of economy in writing, visual storytelling, and how to heighten the emotional stakes of story and character.

 Winter/Spring lodging and meal package available for $475 per week.
 Includes breakfast and lunch Monday – Friday.
 Dinner services are not available during our Winter/Spring session.
-Meal plan (mandatory) without lodging $100 per week.
+Meal plan (mandatory) without lodging $125 per week.